decentralized-identity/did-registration/spec/spec.md

 * `encryptedPayload`: The Base64-encoded byte array that represents the encrypted payload to be decrypted.
 This property is REQUIRED.
 * `kid`: This property is interpreted as in [[spec:RFC7517]] to indicate a specific key that should be used for decryption.
 Example value: `did:example:123#key-0`.
 This property is OPTIONAL.
 * `enc`: This property is interpreted as in [[spec:RFC7516]] to indicate the cryptographic algorithm to be used to decrypt the payload.
 Example values: `A128GCM`, `A256GCM`.
 This property is REQUIRED.
+* `purpose`: This property indicates the specific intent of the decryption process.
+Example value: `parsing`.
+This property is OPTIONAL.

 Example **Decryption Request Set** containing two **Decryption Requests** with IDs `decryptionRequest1` and `decryptionRequest2`: